It’s time for change. It’s time for equity.

 A world in which every woman can achieve heart health.

 At the Women’s Heart Alliance, our mission is to prevent women from needlessly facing and dying from heart disease and stroke.
 That’s why we’re focused on an area long neglected in research, prevention, and care: The differences between men and women.

-Many people are surprised to learn that heart disease is the number one killer of women in the United States (US).
+Many people are still surprised to learn that heart disease is the No. 1 killer of women in the United States (US).
 In fact, heart disease kills more women in the US each year than all cancers combined.
 And women are at greater risk of dying in the year following a heart attack than are men: 1 in 4 women will die within one year of their heart attack, compared to 1 in 5 men.